Jodrell Bank Discovery Centre

 Heritage / Visitor Centre

-Visitors can listen to the sounds of the Big Bang and explore the invisible Universe using a range of hands on activities in the exhibition room or take some time to learn more about the world-famous giant Lovell Telescope.
+The Jodrell Bank Discovery Centre is great family-friendly space.
+Visitors can learn more about the Big Bang and explore the invisible Universe using a range of hands on activities in the exhibition room or take some time to learn more about the world-famous giant Lovell Telescope.

 We are open daily 10am to 5pm and there is free parking.
 Sat Nav users SK11 9DW